Size-dependent commensurability and its possible role in determining the frictional behavior of adsorbed systems: Results discussion

-We then calculate the Xe-substrate interaction energy for different relative lateral positions.
-In particular, we consider the configurations along the direction (referred to as $y$ direction) passing through the high symmetry sites labelled in Fig.~\ref{fig:xe}.
-The Xe-substrate distance is optimized at each location.
-The energy profile obtained for the Xe/GL system, represented in the left panel of Fig.~\ref{lat_pes}, presents the minima (maxima) at hollow (on-top) sites.
-On the contrary, the energy profile obtained for the Xe/Au system presents the minima (maxima) at on-top (hollow) sites, in agreement with experimental observations.
+We then calculate the Xe–substrate interaction energy for different relative lateral positions.
+In particular, we consider the configurations along the direction (referred to as the $y$ direction) passing through the high symmetry sites labelled in Fig.~\ref{fig:xe}.
+The Xe–substrate distance is optimized at each location.
+The energy profile obtained for the Xe/GL system, represented in Fig.~\ref{fig:gpes}c, presents the minima (maxima) at hollow (on-top) sites.
+In contrast, the energy profile obtained for the Xe/Au system presents the minima (maxima) at on-top (hollow) sites, in agreement with experimental observations.
 The energy difference between the maxima and the minima ($\Delta E$), referred to as the PES corrugation, is reported in Table~\ref{tab:corr}.
-The Xe/Au system exhibits a PES corrugation slightly higher than the Xe/GL system for both the considered DFT schemes used in our calculations.
+The PES corrugation calculated within both the DFT schemes is slightly higher for the Xe/Au system than for Xe/GL.
+The order of magnitude of the PES corrugations is the same as those estimated from experiments.
+This is consistent with the fact that Xe presents a stronger binding on gold than on graphene.
+It is, in fact, often observed that the energy barriers to displace an adsorbate (or a countersurface) along a substrate increase with the strength of the adsorbate–substrate interaction.